 Between 2015 and 2017, and while I could still walk for long distances (although I increasingly had to rely on my walking stick, mainly for balance at that stage), I “walked”.

-Raising £1,100 for Ataxia UK (the UK charity which funds the medical research into a cure for this condition), and immeasurable amounts of ataxia-awareness, at the same time.
+Raising £1,100, and immeasurable amounts of ataxia-awareness, at the same time.

 The longest of these walks was a 500-mile trek down the Mediterranean coast of Spain in 2016.
 All previous walks: